ahmedargoubi/Metasploit_project/README.md

 ### Step 1: Start PostgreSQL Service

-Before initializing the Metasploit database, you need to start the PostgreSQL server.
-You can do this by running the following command in your terminal:
+Before initializing the Metasploit database, we need to start the PostgreSQL server. we can do this by running the following command in your terminal:

 ```bash
 systemctl start postgresql